 Saying that, we do already do a lot.
 TIA staff members took a collective nine hours out of the day a few weeks ago to serve strawberries and ice cream to the community as part of the Mary Potter Hospice Strawberry Festival – contributing to a fantastic $52,000 raised at the annual fundraiser.

 So – are we being too hard on ourselves?
-The group admits we have a tendency to think we're not doing enough, reflected in the low score we initially gave ourselves for the Host Community Commitment.
+The group admits we have a tendency to think we're not doing enough, reflected in the low score we initially gave ourselves for the Community Engagement Commitment.
 Yet along with the Strawberry Festival, we’re also engaged in our communities in our personal lives – Rachael, for example, volunteers with Search & Rescue – and as a workplace, we’re always willing to get involved where we’re needed and when relevant opportunities arise.
 Rather than trying to ‘tick a box’, we acknowledged that we can be engaged in our communities in less formal ways.

 Whether this means we’re doing enough as a business is still open for discussion.